vapoursynth/vapoursynth/doc/functions/convolution.rst

       When *mode* is "h" or "v", this must be an array of 3 to 17 numbers, with an odd number of elements.

-      The values of the coefficients must be between -1024 and 1023 (inclusive).
+      The values of the coefficients must be between -1023 and 1023 (inclusive).
+The coefficients are rounded to integers when the input is an integer format.

       This is how the elements of *matrix* correspond to the pixels in a 3x3 neighbourhood::